AMD Stock Analysis (NASDAQ:AMD)

 - AMD posted an average Net loss of -11.6% in the last twelve months.

 - AMD has a debt/equity ratio of 3.45, which is worse than the average in the Computer and Technology sector.

-- The lack of profits renders the PE ratio useless for AMD stock.
+- The company does not have profits.
+Hence the PE ratio is meaningless for AMD stock.

 AMD stock analysis must include the growth potential of the semiconductor market.
 However, in case of AMD, since the company doesn’t really have a major dominance in terms of market share, that aspect may become less important.
 For instance, in the GPU graphics cards market, for Add-In-Boards (AIBs), which use discrete graphics cards, AMD has a small share of the market, whereas NVIDIA accounts for nearly all of the rest.
 So, in that sense, AMD doesn’t have much of a moat, so to say, as things stand.
 AMD analysis shows that the firm has been rather unstable in the past.
 AMD stock price analysis shows the ups and downs faced by the tech company, especially around year 2000, around the time of the dotcom bust.
 A look at the market in which AMD operates, shows that the company faces significant pressures from peers like Intel and NVIDIA, among many others.

 AMD PE ratio chart is of lesser relevance now because AMD has been recording losses, but if the company does recover, then it can be a handle tool, which prospective investors can use while evaluating the company.
 AMD price history shows an unstable growth pattern since listing.
 A serious turnaround could make the stock a more luring target for tech investors.